 1. Geofencing attracts people nearby

-When a geofence is set up around your business, you can target people with in-app phone alerts when they come within a certain distance of your business.
+When a geofence is set up around your business, you can target people with in-app phone alerts or SMS pushes when they come within a certain distance of your business.
 This is great for businesses that don’t have the name recognition that a bigger brand has.

 Let’s say you own a coffee shop.
 Someone might be driving through your town in need of an afternoon pick-me-up, but they don’t know your business.
 They see a big national chain on Google Maps and are resigned to going there, but just as they come within a two-mile radius of your shop, they get an alert on their phone: “Stop in for a large coffee and get a free cookie with your purchase!”